Soares/simplifience.com/post/science/education.md

 _Every student should learn how to discover the truth._

 If you want to teach science, teach thinking.
 Don't make them learn the answers: put them in situations where they have to find the answers on their own.
 If you want to teach science, teach students how to avoid bias.
 Teach them how @post[their brain can explain anything]bias/explanation, and explanation does not equate to truth.
 Teach them how quickly their mind @post[jumps to conclusions]bias/decision without their consent.
 Teach them how easy it is for a mind to compartmentalize.
 Teach them how to listen to those niggling doubts.
 Teach them how to let go of false beliefs.
+Teach them how to be wrong.

-Learning that you are wrong should feel good -- because now you are less wrong.
+Learning that you are wrong should feel good -- only after you learn your errors can you become less wrong.

 Learning the truth cannot hurt -- no matter how much you deny it, you are already enduring the truth.

-But do not just tell them these things: show them these things.
-Put them in situations where their biases bite back.
+Do not just recite these facts: demonstrate them.
+Put students in situations where their biases bite back.
 Put them in situations where the obvious answers are wrong and they have to learn how to let go.
 Put them in situations where their mind explains the inexplicable, then confront them with reality.

-Teach them how to distrust the status quo, how to distrust the things their taught, and above all, teach them to distrust their own mind.
+Teach them how to distrust the status quo, how to distrust the things they're taught, and above all, teach them to distrust their own mind.
 Put them in situations where everything they're told is wrong and all of their assumptions are false, where the only way out is to put your ear to the ground and listen to the whispers of the evidence.

 And then when they start to see how coy nature can be, reach in and correct their intuitions.
 Every grand mystery of science, every surprising revelation, has ousted a bad intuition.
 Science progresses by putting scientists in situations where their intuitions fail them.
 We can speed that process up.